nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

 We follow spelling and grammar rules of `American English <https://www.merriam-webster.com/>`_.

 The markup language we use is :ref:`reStructuredText <sec-reST_style>`.
-This includes documentation blocks in files written in Python and cpp.
+This includes documentation blocks in files written in Python and C++.

 We avoid slang or jargon that is unnecessary or could be confusing to readers.